Daniel-Liu-c0deb0t/Blog/_posts/2019-08-21-birth-of-a-new-sub-sub-field.md

 # Conclusion and future directions

 So far, creating truly robust defenses by using information exclusive to 3D point clouds, like point density, is still an open problem.
 In the beginning, we would think that 3D space is somehow more easily defensible than 2D space, but my later work showed that this is not true.
 3D space and 2D space have different strengths and vulnerabilities, and there are attacks and defenses that are exclusive to one domain but not the other.
 As with many work on defenses in 2D, creating defenses that are robust in 3D space is not an easy task---it is quite easy to attack the assumptions that are made in certain defense techniques.
-From my short journey through adversarial machine learning, I envision the truly robust defense methods to be domain-agnostic, so they do not need to make use of domain-specific properties (like the distribution of points) that may be easily circumvented.
+From my short journey through adversarial machine learning, I envision the truly robust defense methods to be mathematically provable and domain-agnostic, so they do not need to make use of domain-specific properties (like the distribution of points) that may be easily circumvented.